mcneel/developer.rhino3d.com/_guide_topics/cpp/logging_debug_info.md

 ## Overview

-The opennurbs C/C++ SDK, which is also included with the Rhino C/C++ SDK, contains a `ON_TextLog` class that makes it very simple to write, or dump, information to a text file.
+The openNURBS C/C++ SDK, which is also included with the Rhino C/C++ SDK, contains a `ON_TextLog` class that makes it very simple to write, or dump, information to a text file.
 The class can be very handy when trying to debug geometric objects, for most objects have the ability to dump their contents to a log file.

 ## Sample